maximilionus/lucidglyph/README.md

 few Linux distributions that change this setting to the subpixel method, making the font rendering appear incorrect after the tweaks from this project.

-This issue is already being tracked, but manual user intervention is still required for now.
+This issue is being tracked, but still requires manual user intervention.

 > [Check this report](https://github.com/maximilionus/lucidglyph/issues/7) to
 > see if you are being affected by this issue and get a temporary solution.

 ### KDE Plasma
-By default, vanilla KDE Plasma desktop environment does follow the fontconfig rules, including the anti-aliasing settings, but in some cases this behavior gets overwritten, presumably by above-level distro-specific configurations.
+By default, vanilla Plasma desktop environment does follow the fontconfig rules, including the anti-aliasing settings, but in some cases this behavior gets overwritten, presumably by above-level distro-specific configurations.
 This causes improper font rendering due to misconfigured anti-aliasing parameters.

-This issue is already being tracked, but manual user intervention is still required for now.
+This issue is being tracked, but still requires manual user intervention.

 > [Check this report](https://github.com/maximilionus/lucidglyph/issues/12) to
 > see if you are being affected by this issue and get a temporary solution.